ComputationalBiophysicsCollaborative/AsyncRE/README.md

 Each line in the nodefile should correspond to a single thread.
 So if you are using 4 cores, you should have 2 entries in the nodfile.
 You can leave the username field blank.

 Next, change the binding.cntl file to reflect your system.
-Remember to change the EXEC_DIRECTORY filed:
+Remember to change the EXEC_DIRECTORY field:

     EXEC_DIRECTORY="/path/to/your/academic-impact"